oracle-livelabs/database/tmm-run-sample-apps/introduction/introduction.md

 This lab assumes you have:
 - An Oracle Cloud account
+- At least 4 OCPUs, 24 GB memory, and 128 GB of bootable storage volume is available in your Oracle Cloud Infrastructure tenancy.

 Let's begin!
 If you need to create an Oracle Cloud account, click **Get Started** in the **Contents** menu on the left.
 Otherwise, if you have an existing account, click **Lab 1**.